It’s 2023. That means it was exactly 50 years ago that Martin Cooper and his team at Motorolla invented the first mobile phone.

 Air Landline is basically a Landline as a Service.
 It presents a landline to your clients — a real, working landline that 94% of them would prefer to call — without actually tying you down to a landline.

 The way it works is that Air Landline rents you a landline number (plus a whole lot more… but we’ll get to this later).
-Then, Air Phone routes all your calls directly to any other phone you want.
+Then, Air Landline routes all your calls directly to any other phone you want.
 That includes a mobile.

 In fact, you can even route a call to multiple mobile phones at once.